jnephin/ebsa-nsb-reevaluation/README.md

 1) Obtain relevant biological datasets
 2) Project into BC albers
 3) Clip data to NSB boundary
-4) Organise data into 3 geodatabases: SurveyData.gdb, PresenceData.gdb and PolygonData.gdb
+4) Organise data into geodatabases: Fish.gdb, Invert.gdb, MarineMammals.gdb,
+   MarineBirds.gdb and PolygonRanges.gdb
 5) Each feature in the geodatabase is a distinct layer (e.g. species, cholorophyll, diversity)
 6) For survey data features, rename the field of interest with the name of the feature
-7) Create 1km grid from NSB polygon (with 1km buffer to ensure no data is lost at the coastal boundary)
+7) Create 5km grid from NSB polygon (with 1km buffer to ensure no data is lost at the coastal boundary)

 GroupbyGrid.R